d-iii-s/teaching-middleware/src/activemq-basic-client/java/README.md

-# ActiveMQ Based JMS Client
+# ActiveMQ Based JMS Client with Classic API

 ## Running the example